mastodon/blog/content/posts/2018-10-14_2-year-anniversary/index.md

 - [If Then](http://www.slate.com/articles/podcasts/if_then/2018/08/mastodon_founder_eugen_rochko_is_building_a_nazi_free_alternative_to_twitter.html)
 - [The Changelog](https://changelog.com/podcast/315)

 One piece of coverage stands out particularly as the source of a running joke on Mastodon.
-Lance Ulanoff from Mashable opened his April 2017 article "Six Reasons Mastodon Won't Survive" with the words "William Shatner couldn't find me on Mastodon.
+Lance Ulanoff from Mashable opened his [April 2017 article](https://mashable.com/2017/04/05/mastodon-wont-survive/) "Six Reasons Mastodon Won't Survive" with the words "William Shatner couldn't find me on Mastodon.
 This was a problem."
 Since then, Mastodon was known as the Shatner-free space, where you are safe to hide from his gaze.

+Of course, that article was wrong on many accounts, and severely underestimated Mastodon's survivability.
+There were many opinion pieces titled things like "Mastodon is dead in the water" predicting its timely demise.
+In the end, Mastodon out-survived App.net *and* Google+, a multi-million dollar project.

 ## Content highlights